pbCodeLib/context-cohort-02/README.md

 This project uses Alembic to manage migrations and changes to the database.

-1.Create a new migration after updating the models:
+1. Create a new migration after updating the models:

 ```sh
 alembic revision --autogenerate -m "Update models with correct table names and relationships"
 ```

-2.Apply the migrations:
+2. Apply the migrations:

 ```sh
 alembic upgrade head